 Is loud bass bad for you?

-Listening to heavy bass for extended periods can have a negative effect on your body.
+Listening to heavy bass for extended periods can hurt your body.
 It may result in a ruining effect in your ears and over time may cause a condition called tinnitus and can reach up to 70 decibels.

 Can Bass ruin Airpods?

-Bass itself will not damage your AirPods but if the bass is delivered to your AirPods is too high, this won’t be an issue due to the fact that AirPods are wireless.
+The Bass itself will not damage your AirPods but if the bass delivered to your AirPods is too high, this won’t be an issue because AirPods are wireless.
 It’s more of an issue for your ears than anything else.